 \subsection{Multimodal Segmentation (MS) Module}

 The segmenter is a U-shape network.
 During training, MS dynamically synthesizes CTs with tumors from inpainted CTs, thereby constructing a hybrid dataset that combines synthetic and real data.
 The training objective of the segmenter is to minimize the voxel classification error relative to the ground truth.
-The loss function $\mathcal{L}_{seg}$ is consist of the Dice loss $\mathcal{L}_{dice}$ and the cross-entropy loss $\mathcal{L}_{ce}$ , which can be written as:
+The loss function $\mathcal{L}_{seg}$ is consist of the Dice loss $\mathcal{L}_{dice}$ and the cross-entropy loss $\mathcal{L}_{ce}$: